polard8/kernel/README.md

 ## What is Portals?

-    Portals (c) is a 32 bit multithreaded operating system.
+    Gramado (c) is a 32 bit multithreaded operating system.
-    Gramado (c) is the core system for Portals.
+    Portals (c) is the Desktop environment for Gramado.

 ## Kernel features.